Chris-Graffagnino/Jormungandr-for-Newbs/docs/jormungandr_node_setup_guide.md

 # Open ssh port (rate limiting enabled - max 10 attempts within 30 seconds)
 ufw limit proto tcp from any to any port <THE PORT YOU JUST CHOSE IN sshd_config>

-# Choose a port between 1024 and 65535.
-This will be your PUBLIC_ADDRESS_PORT
+# REST_PORT: Chose a port number between 1024 and 65535, (do not choose 3000 or 3100).
+# REST_PORT: We will use this port to make queries to the REST api
+# REST_PORT: because this port is accessed internally,  we exclude it from our list of open ports.
+sudo ufw allow proto tcp from any to any port 1024:<REST_PORT MINUS ONE>
- sudo ufw allow proto tcp from any to any port <NUMBER BETWEEN 1024 AND 65535>
+sudo ufw allow proto tcp from any to any port <REST_PORT PLUS ONE>:65535

 # Re-enable firewall
 ufw enable